2 Corinthians

 Introduction

-It is often argued that 6:14-7:1 is an addition to the original letter, either an extract from Paul's first "lost" letter, or from the hand of another writer.
-Yet Paul has just asked his readers to accept his ministry, and respond in love toward him.
+Paul has just asked his readers to accept his ministry and respond in love toward him.
 He has done this knowing that many of the Corinthians have turned from him and followed other preachers with a false gospel.
-So now he warns his readers of the danger of associating with such false teachers.
+So now, he warns his readers of the danger of associating with such false teachers.
 "He who has become righteous can have nothing to do with unrighteousness", Wendland.
 Calvin puts it this way, "He has exhorted them to show themselves amenable to him as to a father, and now with the right of a father he reproves the fault into which they have fallen."

 The passage

-6:14.
+6:14a.
 Although this exhortation seems to demand complete separation from the world, Paul has already, on numerous occasions, stated that a believer must needs live in the world, yet without being corrupted by it.
-The "double harness" idea comes from the Old Testament.
-An ass and an ox are not to plow together.
-Evil and good cannot be mixed together.
-A believer must decide between evil and good, and flee from the evil.
-So the issue is not association with a corrupt world, but rather assimilation with a corrupt world.
-Zion and Babel have nothing in common, cannot "fellowship" with each other.
+The issue in this passage is not association with a corrupt world, but rather association with corrupt preachers who have abandoned the apostolic gospel.

 v17.
-God's promise to dwell with his people necessitates a response of purity.
-Therefore "be separate", in the sense of not adopting the ways of Babel, Isa.52:11, Jer.51:45.
-"Be not conformed to the world...."
+Quoting from Isaiah 52:11, Paul reminds us that God's promise to dwell with his people necessitates a response of purity.
+Therefore "be separate", in the sense of not adopting the ways of Babel, cf., Jer.51:45.
+Then from Ezekiel 20:34b we are given the first of three promises from God; "I will welcome you."

 7:1.
-Given that God dwells with his people, we are not free to assimilate evil.
-Rather we are to cleanse ourselves both inwardly ("spirit", here meaning the inward self) and outwardly ("body").
-We do this out of respect for the holy God who dwells with us.
+Given that God dwells with his people, we need to be holy.
+Paul may be referring to the importance of living a godly life, striving to be the person we are in Christ, both inwardly ("spirit", here meaning the inward self) and outwardly ("body"), and this out of respect for the holy God who dwells with us.
+Yet, it is likely that "holiness" here refers to being separate, set-apart.
+Paul wants his readers in Corinth to dissociate themselves from the false teachers who are peddling untruth in their midst.

 Be not unequally yoked

 The exhortation "do not be yoked together with unbelievers" is often used in Christian circles to prohibit the marriage of a Christian with an unbeliever.
-It's probably not wise for a believer to marry an unbeliever because at the spiritual level the two will have little in common.
-Yet if we are looking for a prohibition on mixed marriages, the Bible has little to say except where the unbeliever is of another faith.
-The Bible doesn't stop us marrying a nominal Christian, even an agnostic.
-We would just say it is unwise, unhelpful, given both the difficulties of marriage and the Christian life.
+It's not wise for a believer to marry an unbeliever because, at the spiritual level, the two will have little in common.
+Yet, if we are looking for a prohibition on mixed marriages, the Bible has little to say except where the unbeliever is of another faith.
+This is evident in the prohibitions found in the Old Testament.
+The Bible doesn't prohibit us marrying a nominal Christian, even an agnostic.
+Scripture just teaches that it is unwise, unhelpful.

-Some have understood Paul's words in this passage to apply to a believer's total contact with the world.
-Not only should we refrain from marrying unbelievers, but we should have no contact with unbelievers.
-This "come out of the world" approach produces restrictive contact regulations with "the world".
-Social contact with unbelievers is limited.
+Some have understood Paul's words in this passage to apply to a believer's contact with the world.
+Not only should we refrain from marrying unbelievers, but we should have limited contact with unbelievers, no socializing, going into business with unbelievers.
+This come out of the world approach certainly doesn't fit with Jesus' prayer for us: "my prayer is not that you take them out of the world but that you protect them from the evil one."

 Discussion